 BSides Las Vegas – Vinny LaRiza

-I have been to a few Security BSides events in the past, including BSides San Francisco over at the DNA Lounge, so in that regard this wasn’t my first rodeo.
+I have been to a few Security BSides events in the past, so in that regard this wasn’t my first rodeo.
 I felt like I pretty much knew what to expect.
 This time was slightly different, however.
 For one, I was no longer be in my backyard.
 This time I was in in sparkly Las Vegas, Nevada, the “Miracle in the Desert”, where the “Sky’s the Limit.”
 I also presented a thirty-minute talk about phishing sites, which was something that I’d never done before.

 Was I nervous?
 Sure.
 Public speaking is high on the list of people’s biggest fears – and I am one of those people.
 But not for nothing, I have always appreciated the BSides events for their welcoming vibe and positive demeanor.
 It seemed like a fitting place to cut my teeth.

 Needless to say, the talk – How To Punch a Phisher in the Face! (video) – went over quite well with the audience, who were chiming in towards the end with their own anecdotes as well as including their own solutions to how they prevent themselves from phishing attacks.

 Speaking at BsidesLV was a great experience and I would encourage anyone involved in or with technology to participate.

 I’m a relative n00b to security conferences.
 In the last year, I’ve been to Black Hat, RSA, and Bsides San Francisco.
 This was my first time presenting in front of a security audience.
 My talk centered on my experience interacting with the OpenDNS Security Graph API, from the perspective as a fairly non-technical marketer.
 I opened by taking a photo of the audience, and then dove into my journey learning how to interact with the API.